-Ben teaches the benefits of Interpersonal Neurobiology (IPNB) and Non-violent Communication.
-These techniques are being used across a broad sector of the population, including those who work in the areas of healthcare, education, parenting, business, and industry.
+Dr. Ben also teaches the benefits of Interpersonal Neurobiology (IPNB) and Nonviolent Communication, educating a broad sector of the population, including those in healthcare, education, parenting, business, and industry.
 As an Executive Board Member for several non-profit groups in the tri-state area, Dr. Ben volunteers his time and expertise to support various causes.